 When decorating, recreate the look and feel of your loved one’s old home: Hang art in similar locations and arrange bookcases and decor based on the photos.

-If your mom’s complained about an old recliner for years, look through catalogs together to find a replacement chair she loves.
+If your mom has complained about an old recliner for years, look through catalogs together to find a replacement chair she loves.
 It’s one less thing to move and something to look forward to in her new home.

 Minimize hazards.
 Many elderly adults transition to senior living because they aren’t able to remain at home without serious modifications.
 Apartment layouts should be accessible and easy to navigate without fall risks.

 If possible, structure the apartment in a way that mimics their home layout.
 Having the bed and bathroom in similar locations could limit nighttime falls and confusion, especially in memory care.
-In addition to unfamiliar layouts, watch for trip hazards like rugs, electrical cords, and ottomans or low chairs.
+In addition to unfamiliar layouts, watch for trip hazards such as rugs, electrical cords, and ottomans or low chairs.

 Getting rid of the things that don’t matter saves space for the things that do, says Wittman.
 “Sometimes, there’s a fine line between keeping something because you’ve had it a long time and keeping it because it’s important.”
-She offers tips to separate the two and provide elderly moving assistance:
+She offers tips to separate the two when helping seniors move: